 In this video, we are going to go through one of the most dreaded grammatical errors that appears on the test, and that is idioms.
 Many students hate these, particularly those who are not native English speakers, or those who did not grow up just voraciously tearing through book after book, and thus getting a ton of exposure to the English language.
 Idioms are a problem because there is not just one grammar rule you can learn to help you learn idioms.
-Show Transcript
+Read full transcript

 There aren't even 100 grammar rules you could learn to master idioms.
 Idioms are just commonly accepted, correct phrases in English that have developed overtime, as the language has developed.
 So, there's no hard and fast rule for them, you just have to learn them.
 So let's look at some examples.
 He acted in accordance to the law, or in accordance with the law.